mathleur/Hackathon_Space_Apps_2021/README.md

 Finally, download all the files in our project in the same folder and run them directly from this folder.
 <br>
-To access this folder in your terminal, you should type in
+To access this folder in your terminal, you should type (in the terminal from which you are running python)
 ``` txt
 cd \your\path\to\directory\with\all\the\project\code\inside
 ```